Jul-2022-LC-LiftOff/Parks-N-Rec/README.md

 # Parks-N-Rec-Candide

-As a group, we are building an improved web application for communicating news, alerts, and accessibility information about National Parks, which we intend to be used as a template for State parks.
-We found that park websites display inconsistent information and can make it difficult to find details on park accessibility, which can discourage disabled people from planning visits.
-Our project makes it easy to find information and can be adapted by states to display their state park information consistently across all parks.
+My website it is a web application for communicating news, alerts, and accessibility information about National Parks, which I intend to be used as a template for State parks.
+I found that park websites display inconsistent information and can make it difficult to find details on park accessibility, which can discourage disabled people from planning visits.
+My project makes it easy to find information and can be adapted by states to display their state park information consistently across all parks.

 🚀 Technologies